 In the event that you fall and are swept away by the current:

-- Regain your composure: After the shock of falling, your only concern should be reaching the safety of shore.
-There will be plenty of time to worry about all of your stuff once you are out of the water.
+After the shock of falling, your primary concern should be reaching the safety of shore.
+There will be plenty of time to worry about whether or not your stuff is still dry once you are out of the water.